abd21-ic/CMEECourseWork/week1/README.md

 ---

 **Script Purpose:**
-* CountLines.sh
+* countlines.sh

 Counts the number of lines in an input file and exits if filename does not exist.

-* ConcatenateTwoFiles.sh
+* concatenatetwofiles.sh

 Concatenates the content of two files.
 Exits if no file was found for either.
 Allows user to name the new combined file.

 * tiff2png.sh

-Converts a .tiff file into a .png file.
-Exits if the file does not match the .tif extension.
+Converts a `.tiff` file into a `.png` file.
+Exits if the file does not match the `.tiff` extension.

 **Usage:**
-* bash CountLines.sh
+* bash countlines.sh
-* bash ConcatenateTwoFiles.sh
+* bash concatenatetwofiles.sh
 * bash tiff2png.sh